turingcompl33t/turingcompl33t.github.io/_posts/2020-8-6-Coroutine-Composition.md

 }
 ```

 This function is only here so that we can manually resume the root `task` in our example program.
-A production `task` implementation would likely not implement such a method because, in general, we don't want to be manually driving our `task`s; instead, we would rely upon some other event source, such as an IO reactor servicing network requests to resume suspended `task`s and drive them forward.
+A production `task` implementation would likely not implement such a method because, in general, we don't want to be manually driving our `task`s; instead, we would rely upon some other event source, such as an IO reactor servicing network requests to resume suspended `task`s and drive them toward completion.

 Next up is the `task_awaiter` type.
-In the case of `task_awaiter`, the three member functions we are required to implement the `awaiter` interface are trivial:
+In the case of `task_awaiter`, the three member functions required to implement the `awaiter` interface are trivial:

 ```c++
 bool await_ready()